aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ifontfallbackrule/add_fall_back_fonts/_index.md

 ## add_fall_back_fonts {#liststring}
-Adds a new font(s) to the list of FallBack fonts.
+Adds a new fonts to the list of FallBack fonts.

 ```python